Pere Maria Orts i Bosch: Biography

-He was born on the city of Valencia on 5 July 1921.
+He was born in the city of Valencia on 5 July 1921.
 He went to the High School in the Piarist School of Valencia.
 Although he graduated in Law from in the University of Valencia in 1945, and his historian grandfather Pere Maria Orts i Berdin (1839) was a judge of the Superior Court of Valencia, he never practiced it.

 When he was 45 years-old, Orts moved to Benidorm, where his paternal family lived, to conduct research directly related to la Marina (Marina Alta and Marina Baixa).
 His main goal was to find documents and works of art that were actually from the ancient Kingdom of Valencia, hoping to complete Valencian patrimony and part of its lost history.
 As an art sponsor, he enlarged his family heritage by buying many works of art.
 He searched for unique objects in libraries, archives and museums outside Valencian Country, eventually donating most of them to Valencian public institutions, particularly to: